• Home

 4. Connected to communities, supporting local food producers when possible.

-5. Multi-Component and integrated with curricula to incorporate nutrition education and hands-on food preparation for the development of food skills.
+5. Multi-component and integrated with curricula to incorporate nutrition education and hands-on food preparation to develop food skills.

-6. Sustainable and so receiving ongoing funding, staffing and training along with regular monitoring and evaluation.
+6. Sustainable and receiving ongoing funding, staffing, training, regular monitoring, and evaluation.

 Economic opportunity

 A national school food program isn’t just an expense; it’s an economic opportunity.
-Internationally, school food programs have an impressive return on investment — three dollars to $10 for every dollar invested — including the creation of new jobs.
+Internationally, school food programs have an impressive return on investment — three dollars to $10 for every dollar invested — including creating new jobs.

-School food could also be a fruitful emerging economic activity in Canada as it is in the United States as my research aims to show.
-Canada would have the chance to develop a made-in-Canada school food economic growth strategy, akin to what Brazil or Italy has pursued.
+My research aims to show that school food could also be a fruitful emerging economic activity in Canada, as it is in the United States.
+Canada would have the chance to develop a made-in-Canada school food economic growth strategy akin to what Brazil or Italy has pursued.

 The economic burden and preventable cost of nutrition-related disease in Canada are estimated at $13.8 billion annually.
-Treating chronic disease already consumes an alarming 67 percent of all direct health care spending.
+Treating chronic disease already consumes 67 percent of all direct healthcare spending.
 Such expenditure levels could cripple Canada’s universal health care system.
 Yet, over 30,000 deaths could be averted or delayed annually if our diets complied with dietary recommendations, particularly for eating more fruit and vegetables.

 This is an official e-petition to the House of Commons — that means it was made available online on the House of Commons website after it was introduced to Parliament by MP Julie Dabrusin on behalf of Debbie Field, coordinator of the Coalition for Healthy School Food.

 The promise of a national school food program is an important step forward for Canada.
-The provision of adequate funding will ensure that it benefits all Canadian children.
+Adequate funding will ensure that it benefits all Canadian children.

 Related Posts